dsksh/sl-examples/README.md

 Parameter: `numInts`

 Models connect `numInts` integrators (a simple feedback loop system) in series.
-We apply a gain $0.1$ to the output of each integrator so that the value becomes less than 1.
+We apply a gain 0.1 to the output of each integrator so that the value becomes less than 1.
 The increase rate should become smaller for subsequent output signals.
 We put a `RelationalOperator` to check that the final output is less than 1;
-its violation should be DL.
+its violation should be dead logic.

 Example (`numInts`: 2):